Access Now, Inc. v. Southwest Airlines Co.: Place of public accommodation

 In determining that statute, the statute must be "plain and have an ambiguous meaning" to its language.
 It was also determined that section III did not incorporate the use of websites.
-Unlike this case, the Eleventh Circuit Court case was able ascertain the congress's intention.
-The creation of new rights and laws from congress to develop standards that apply to rights.
-Similarly, the congress also denied the expansion of the Act to cover virtual spaces and not just physical.
-The congress refused to combine aspects of each accommodation, since it was numerous.
+Unlike this case, the Eleventh Circuit Court case was able to ascertain the congress's intention.
+The creation of new rights and laws from Congress is needed to develop standards that apply to rights.
+Similarly, the Congress also denied the expansion of the Act to cover virtual spaces and not just physical space.
+The congress refused to combine aspects of each accommodation since it was numerous.